Timeline 1877-1878

 Nicodemus Town Company was established by William H. Smith and W.R.

-Nicodemus in Graham County.
-The name referred to a legendary slave who
+of Nicodemus in Graham County.
+The name referred to a legendary

-arrived in America aboard the 2nd slave ship from Africa and later
+slave who arrived in America aboard the 2nd slave ship from Africa

 (NH, 7/98, p.28,29)